Oregon Car Transport Made Easy

-Portland.
-And after that … Portland.
-There’s really only one reliable place for both the east-west US routes and the north-south routes.
+There’s really only one really reliable place for both the east-west US routes and the north-south routes.
 Think of Oregon as a rook on a chess board.
 You can only move horizontally or vertically, but not diagonally.
-Well not literally true, but it sure seems that way.
+That is not literally true, of course, but it sure seems that way.
 Interstate 5 runs the length of the state from Washington to California, which connects Portland, Hillsboro, Gresham, Beaverton, McMinnville, Salem, Albany, Corvallis, Eugene, Springfield, Medford, Ashland and Grants Pass to big metropolitan cities such as Seattle and Tacoma to the north, and San Diego, Los Angeles and the San Francisco Bay Area to the south.
 Safe to say that it’s a relative breeze running up and down I-5.
-Gotta love it!
+Gotta love it for Oregon car transport!

 1. If you are in the greater Portland area, our normal timetables will usually apply, regardless of your direction.

 2. If you are farther south along I-5 and shipping your vehicle north or south (not southwest), then our normal timetables will also apply.

 3. If you are anywhere in Oregon other than Portland and shipping east (or reverse), then you should prepare a backup contact plan and give yourself extra time if possible to ship your vehicle.

 Remember, Direct Express Auto Transport is the leader when it comes to reliable Oregon Car Transport quotes because our innovative calculator factors in so many variables.
 You can visit Direct Express Auto Transport to fill out a simple form and get a free car shipping quote.
 We make it easy to book your vehicle shipment online.
 Or call us at 800-600-3750 to speak with our very friendly and helpful customer service staff.